 What other drugs will affect glyburide and metformin?

-There are many other medicines that can increase or decrease the effects of glyburide and metformin on lowering your blood sugar.
+Many drugs can affect glyburide and metformin, making glyburide and metformin less effective or increasing your risk of lactic acidosis.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.